sudiptochoudhury/php-api-client-forge/README.md

 The table below gives you details of all the filters.

 > But before that, you can also do similar things by totally overriding the parent's functions.
-For example, `readApiName`  can be overridden to extend or replace existing login to detect a function name with your own logic.
+For example, `readApiName`  can be overridden to extend or replace existing logic to detect a function name with your own logic.
 However, filters help in changing things in a granular way.
 There can be 10 filters applied to a single function you wan to override and you may need to just use one filter out of them instead of writing a big bunch of overriding code.
 Of course, choice is yours.